mignon-p/json65/README.md

 However, it is meant to be called from C, and uses the [cc65 calling convention][2] (specifically, the `fastcall` convention).

+JSON65 should work on any processor in the 6502 family.
+(It does not use any 65C02 instructions.)

 ## Parser (json65.h)

 JSON65 is an event-driven (SAX-style) parser, so the parser is given a